 Wiping a Mac has broadly similar principles but is, in fact, a lot easier to do, no matter what version of macOS you're running – from Mountain Lion to Mojave.
 A system disk isn't required, but for earlier Macs you will need one.
 To initiate the recovery partition, hold down the command and R keys as the computer restarts and open Disk Utility.

 Search for the Erase tab security options and click 7-pass Erase.
 This will write the data to the disk several times.
-It might take a few hours to complete the process but is a very secure way of doing so.
+It might take a few hours to complete the process, but this is a very secure way of erasing data.

 How to wipe a Linux laptop

-If you've got a Linux-based machine, wiping any of the hard drives - internal or external - is a slightly fiddly process that involves using the command line, regardless of the Linux distro you are using.
+If you've got a Linux-based machine, wiping any of the hard drives – internal or external – is a slightly fiddly process that involves using the command line, regardless of the Linux distro you are using.

 Open up a command line terminal and enter 'sudo fdisk -l'.
 This will list all the storage drives currently connected to your machine.
 Find the drive you want to wipe, and note the drive's device path.